openforcefield/openff-bespokefit/README.md

 A pre-print of this paper is freely available from [ChemRxiv](https://doi.org/10.26434/chemrxiv-2022-6h628).

+For further instructions on how to cite OpenFF tools or force fields, see our [website](https://openforcefield.org/science/how-to-cite/)

 ## License

 OpenFF BespokeFit is released under the [MIT license](LICENSE).